crabba/swb-workshop/service-workbench-quick-start-202106.md

 ## 4. Post-Deployment Tasks
 Once your basic installation is complete, you can stop or terminate the AWS Cloud9 instance that you used to deploy Service Workbench on AWS, as the instance is only needed to for the deployment process.
 Stopping the instance, rather than terminating it, is recommended if you intend to update your Service Workbench on AWS deployment as the platform is updated.

-For creating a Service Workbench on AWS deployment that can be demonstrated to researchers, it’s recommended that you create workspace conﬁgurations for all of the default workspace types (EC2 Windows, EC2 Linux, EMR, and R Studio on EC2).
+For creating a Service Workbench on AWS deployment that can be demonstrated to researchers, it’s recommended that you create workspace conﬁgurations for several of the default workspace types.